FICS/disentangling_categorization/README.md

 ### CUB200

 CUB200 recently moved to a new data provider, so report any dead links if you come across them.
+Here are instructions to re-create the datasets in our paper.

 #### Automatic script

-With `DISENT_ROOT` and `DATA_ROOT` set, simply activate the conda environment and run `python $DISENT_ROOT/data/cub200.py` to automatically download and prepare the dataset, or to open in a conda session automatically: `conda run --no-capture-output -n disent python $DISENT_ROOT/data/cub200.py`.
-It is recommended to run in a tmux session, as the data augmentation step can take from ten minutes to a couple hours depending on your storage speed.
+With `DISENT_ROOT` and `DATA_ROOT` set, simply activate the conda environment and run `python $DISENT_ROOT/data/cub200.py` to automatically download and prepare the dataset, or as a one-liner: `conda run --no-capture-output -n disent python $DISENT_ROOT/data/cub200.py`.
+It is recommended to run in a tmux session, since the data augmentation step can take between ten minutes to a couple hours depending on your storage speed.
 This option should work for most people.

 #### Manual